karrot-dev/yunity.org/user/pages/01.heartbeat/2017-05-28/item.md

 - On May 18-19 the [REFRESH Food Waste 2017 conference](http://eu-refresh.org/conference2017) was held in Berlin.
 It was an event that brought together people from various backgrounds to develop strategies to minimize food waste.
 [Janina](https://yunity.atlassian.net/wiki/spaces/~Janina) took part on behalf of foodsharing.de and helped out in the disco soup event on the 18th.
 It was an interesting evening and she mostly enjoyed getting to know the other volunteers from [The Real Junk Food Project Berlin](https://realjunkfoodberlin.wordpress.com/about/) and [Feedback](http://feedbackglobal.org/), while having real contact on eye-level with the more business-minded participants proved difficult.
 We _do_ have a different perspective after all...
 - Especially Feedback has already achieved quite a lot and offers resources to other motivated people, like this [guide to holding a 'Feeding the 5000' event](http://feedbackglobal.org/wp-content/uploads/2016/12/F5K-The-Introductory-Toolkit-1.pdf) or [this one](http://feedbackglobal.org/wp-content/uploads/2016/12/F5K-Disco-Chop-Small-Scale-Event-Toolkit.pdf) that helps you organize a normal, small disco soup evening.
--

 ### [foodsaving.today](https://foodsaving.today)

 Due to current relevance we published the call for participation in foodsaving on big commercial music festivals in Germany on foodsaving.today.
-This is an official [foodsharig.de]() document, that you can read as reference, take as inspiration for your own saving and sharing endeavors on festivals or celebrate as the first contribution to our interational blog page, that comes from good 'ol Germany... ;) To read the whole thing just [click here](https://foodsaving.today/en/blog/2017/05/14/foodsharingde-festival-call)!
+This is an official [foodsharing.de](https://foodsharing.de) document, that you can read as reference, take as inspiration for your own saving and sharing endeavors on festivals or celebrate as the first contribution to our interational blog page, that comes from good 'ol Germany... ;) To read the whole thing just [click here](https://foodsaving.today/en/blog/2017/05/14/foodsharingde-festival-call)!

 ### [foodsaving.world](https://foodsaving.world)